RineshRamadhin/MMM-Lastfm/README.md

 Last.fm makes use of a fair use policy when it comes to API rate limits.
 In order to reduce the API calls made to Last.fm this module will try to combine API calls as much as possible.
 When two or more instances of the module are shown on a page, or multiple screens are used, behind the scenes a single fetcher will be used to retrieve data from Last.fm.
 Fetchers will be reused when instances have the following identical config options: `apiKey`, `username`, `activeInterval`, `passiveInterval` and `passiveCount`.

 ### User privacy
 In order to retrieve the Last.fm userdata your/their profile must have recent listening information public.
-This is required even if the API account is for your own personal account.
+This is required even if your API key and username are from the same account.
-You can check and update this setting on the [Privacy](https://www.last.fm/settings/privacy) page.
+You can check and update this setting on the [Privacy page](https://www.last.fm/settings/privacy).
 Uncheck the `Hide recent listening information` option and hit save.

 ## Screenshots